DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Next old man's gaze shifted to Kai's face.

-"Your face doesn't look like of someone reckless.
+"Your face doesn't look like that of someone reckless.
-In contrast with your appearance."
+This is in contrast with your appearance."

 "...I've been told that I'm stubborn."

-"For forty years that I've been examining soldiers that come here I cannot remember seeing such gruesome wound.
+"For the forty years that I've been examining soldiers that come here, I cannot remember seeing such a gruesome wound.
-I cannot imagine fight with spirits would cause such wound though."
+I cannot imagine a fight with spirits causing such a wound though."

-"I've been bitten by a bit large beast..."
+"I've been bitten by a slightly large beast..."

 "Bitten, you say?
 Meaning this wound on your shoulder is left by teeth?"

-A hand of the old doctor, who was re-applying bandages, stopped.
+The hand of the old doctor, who was re-applying bandages, stopped.

 "And what was the beast that could leave such large teeth marks?
-Could it be you've been attacked by a dragon?"
+Could it be that you've been attacked by a dragon?"

 "Something like that."